suchanek/proteusPy/README.md

 - Use the mouse wheel to zoom (3 finger zoom on trackpad)

 ## Performance

 - Manipulating and searching through long lists of disulfides can take time.
 I've added progress bars for many of these operations.
 - Rendering many disulfides in **pyvista** can also take time to load and may be slow to dispay in real time, depending on your hardware.
 I added optimization to reduce cylinder complexity as a function of total cylinders rendered, but it can still be less than perfect.
 The faster your GPU the better!

+## Contributing/Reporting

+I welcome anyone interested in collaborating on proteusPy!
+Feel free to contact me at suchanek@mac.com, fork the repository: https://github.com/suchanek/proteusPy/ and get coding.
+Issues can be reported to https://github.com/suchanek/proteusPy/issues.

 ## Citing proteusPy